dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_12.md

 The types directly reflect the processes and there is a direct syntactic match between them.
 In the simple version, this is what the typing rules do.

+We omit the typing rules for literals (`1:int`, `"foo":string`, …) and focus on the rule for communication.

-A typing environment `Γ` is a map from names and definitions to types.
+A _typing environment_ `Γ` is a map from names and definitions to types.
-The initial `Γ` maps the definitions names to their type.
+The _initial environment_ `Γ` maps the definitions identifiers to their type.
+This is needed to deal with recursion.
 For instance, if there is a definition `A: t ≝ P` then `Γ` contains `(A, t)`.

 ```